Turkey has huge investment, earning potential in tourism: Erdoğan - Turkey News

 Turkey has huge investment and earning potential in the tourism sector, said the country’s president on June 19.

-Speaking at the opening of NG Phaselis Bay Hotel in the Kemer district of Turkey’s Mediterranean resort city of Antalya, Recep Tayyip Erdoğan said the country’s fight against the COVID-19 pandemic along with the rapid vaccination process will accelerate even more in the coming weeks.
+Speaking at the opening of NG Phaselis Bay Hotel in the Kemer district of Turkey’s Mediterranean resort city of Antalya, President Recep Tayyip Erdoğan said the country’s fight against COVID-19 along with rapid vaccination will accelerate even more in the coming weeks.

-“We will be able to ensure that our tourism professionals seize this opportunity at least in the second half of the 2021 season,” he added.

-Erdoğan said that with the mass vaccination campaign the country is now entering a new period and that he is hopeful the country will reach higher figures this year in the tourism sector.
+Erdoğan said the mass inoculation campaign in Turkey is now entering a new period, and that he is hopeful the country will reach higher figures in the tourism sector this year.

-“I recommend our investors to prepare for this new period in advance.

-During this time, it has been seen once again that tourists who take a vacation in Turkey cannot easily give up on our country,” he said.

-Erdoğan said they will continue to work towards the goal of making Turkey an international brand in the tourism sector as they did in other sectors such as health, defense, construction, and textile.
+Erdoğan said they will continue to work toward the goal of making Turkey an international brand in the tourism sector, as they did in other sectors such as health, defense, construction, and textile.

-In the opening ceremony, Erdogan was accompanied by Culture and Tourism Minister Mehmet Nuri Ersoy, and Industry and Technology Minister Mustafa Varank as well as first lady Emine Erdoğan.
+At the ceremony, Erdoğan was accompanied by Culture and Tourism Minister Mehmet Nuri Ersoy, Industry and Technology Minister Mustafa Varank as well as First Lady Emine Erdoğan.